L-1B Visa To Green Card: Everything You Need To Know

 Once your priority date is current, you can submit your I-485 form to have your status adjusted to that of a legal permanent resident.
 If you are outside the U.S., you will need to go through consular processing, which involves going to a U.S. consulate or embassy for a one-on-one interview with an immigration officer.

 If you make it through all of these steps, you’ll have your green card!
-However, each step is complicated and difficult to do right the first time.
+However, each step can be difficult to do right the first time.
 Always be sure to hire an immigration attorney before going into the L-1B to green card process.

 L-1B to Green Card Processing Time

-Now that we’ve laid out the steps, we can learn how long you can expect to wait during the L-1B to green card process.
+Now that we’ve laid out the steps, it’s important to know how long the L-1B to green card process takes.

-The PERM Labor Certification usually takes about 8 months to complete.
-This includes the 30-day job order requirement, the extra 30-day waiting period after the job order, and the 6-month processing time for the ETA-9089 application.
-If your employer is subjected to supervised recruitment or an audit, this can potentially extend the PERM processing time to two years.
+• If your employer is subject to supervised recruitment or an audit, this can potentially extend the PERM processing time to two years.

-The I-485 form also has an average time of 8-14 months.
-Once it is processed and approved, you will be an official legal permanent resident, though it could take another 6 months for the USCIS to mail your green card.
+• Adjustment of Status – Form I-485 has an average time of 7 months according to USCIS data.
+Once it is processed and approved, you will be an official legal permanent resident.
+It can take another 6 months for the USCIS to mail your green card.

-All said, the best-case scenario has an L-1B to a green card processing time of a year and eight months.
-The worst-case scenario depends on the waiting time for your priority date.
+The best-case scenario has an L-1B to a green card processing time of 7 months, while the worst-case scenario depends on the waiting time for your priority date, but can extend to over a decade.

 A Breakdown of the I-485 Processing Time